 A payment plan is available for credit courses in the fall and spring terms only.
-Plans have a service fee and are for one semester.
+The payment plan has a service fee and is paid in four installments for a single semester.
 The first month’s payment and service fee are due at registration.
 The other three payments are due on the 18th of September, October, and November for the Fall term and the 18th of February, March, and April for the Spring term.
 Contracts must be paid in full before the end of the semester.
 Late fees are assessed for payments five calendar days late and will recur each month until payment is received.
 Students will not be allowed to register with any financial obligation owed to the college.

 Federal Student Loans